-4 Depending on the status of its leader, a longhouse can start at a length of 10.50 m and reach great lengths, such as c.60 m (Neolithic and Bronze Age Europe - see Appendix 1: B.2.1), 75-120 m (North America) or even attain lengths of 180-660 m thereby constituting a 'hamlet' or even an entire village (Northwest Coast of North America, Borneo) (Coucouzeli 1994, 319, 329-30, 332, 335, 340); this is in reply to Mazarakis-Ainian 2006, 190-91.
+constituting a 'hamlet' or even an entire village (Northwest Coast of North America, Borneo) (Coucouzeli 1994, 319, 329-30, 332, 335, 340); this is in reply to Mazarakis-Ainian 2006, 190-91.

-5 This is also suggested by the fact that the partition wall between the two SRs and the AR is 0.60 m thick, as s are the partition walls between Porch-ER and ER-CR, unlike the eastern walls of the NR and SR, which are only 0.50 m thick.
+6 This is also suggested by the fact that the partition wall between the two SRs and the AR is 0.60 m thick, as s are the partition walls between Porch-ER and ER-CR, unlike the eastern walls of the NR and SR, which are only 0.50 m thick.

-6 J. Moreira, pers. comm.
+7 J. Moreira, pers. comm.
 A similar point is made by Herdt (2015, 207).

-7 In an earlier publication, one of the excavators expressed the view that, in contrast with lightly built, wattle-and-daub walls, which need wall posts 'to provide rigidity and stability to the walls', '[stone and mudbrick walls] do not need wall posts to ensure their own stability and/or to help carry the roof load and at Lefkandi in particular, where the walls of the Toumba building were c.0.60m thick and had a substantial stone socle, posts only c.0.008m thick can hardly have given much additional support', concluding that the firmly embedded wall posts at LK-T had the function of anchoring the (timbers of the) light-weight, thatched roof directly to the ground, so as to resist the lateral and upward forces exercised by the wind, by being attached to a timber plate running on top of the (load-bearing) walls (for the support of the rafters) (Coulton 1988, 59-63).
-However, such a view is based on what might be called a wall-centric or 'toichocentric' perspective, which considers the walls as the determining structural factor (for other examples of this kind of perspective, see Appendix 1: B.2.2, n.
-24, 36, 37, 40, 42, 44; Drerup 1969, 108-9), and the two types of walls mentioned and contrasted with each other are actually both part of timber frame buildings (see Appendix 1, passim).
+8 In an earlier publication, one of the excavators expressed the view that, in contrast with lightly built, wattle-and-daub walls, which need wall posts 'to provide rigidity and stability to the walls', '[stone and mudbrick walls] do not need wall posts to ensure their own stability and/or to help carry the roof load and at Lefkandi in particular, where the walls of the Toumba building were c.0.60m thick and had a substantial stone socle, posts only c.0.008m thick can hardly have given much additional support', concluding that the firmly embedded wall posts at LK-T had the function of anchoring the (timbers of the) light-weight, thatched roof directly to the ground, so as to resist the lateral and upward forces exercised by the wind, by being attached to a timber plate running on top of the (loadbearing) walls (for the support of the rafters) (Coulton 1988, 59-63).
+However, such a view is based on what might be called a wall-centric or 'toichocentric' perspective, which considers the walls as the determining structural factor (for other examples of this kind of perspective, see Appendix 1: B.2.2, notes 24, 36, 37, 40, 42, 44; Drerup 1969, 108-9), and the two types of walls mentioned and contrasted with each other are actually both part of timber frame buildings (see Appendix 1: passim).

-8 Crielaard and Driessen (1994, 255-6 n.
+9 Crielaard and Driessen (1994, 255-6 n.
 24, 267) raised the possibility of the existence of a timber framework in the LK-T building, while nevertheless adhering to the excavators' view of the role of the wall posts as 'stabilizers' of the veranda posts via horizontal beams passing through the mudbrick walls.